Vassily Kandinsky to Jackson Pollock, Musement shares eight of the world’s top Abstract artists.

 2. Jackson Pollock, 1912-1956

 This esteemed American Expressionist Abstract artist is best known for colorful swirly drip paintings and during his career, he appeared on the cover of Life Magazine and presented at the 1948 Venice Biennale.
-Some his most famous works include Mural (1943), which Peggy Guggenheim commissioned for her New York City townhouse, The She-Wolf (1943), which is on display at MoMA and Number 5 (1948), which sold for a record $140 million at a 2006 auction.
+Some of Pollock’s most famous works include Mural (1943), which Peggy Guggenheim commissioned for her New York City townhouse, The She-Wolf (1943), which is on display at MoMA, Number 17A (1948), which sold for a record $200 million at a 2015 auction, and Autumn Rhythm: Number 30 (1950), which is a must-see at The Met.

 3. Piet Mondrian, 1872-1944